A. J. Quartermaine: 2012–2014

 AJ battles for an extended period in 2013 for control of the Quartermaine business, ELQ, with Tracy Quartermaine after Jerry Jacks (Sebastian Roché) ordered Robin Scorpio-Drake to revive his henchman Franco and make him Jerry's look-alike to poison Pickle Lila and Pickle Eddie before the starting of The Chew.
 After the reveal that Kiki Jerome (Kristen Alderson) is not a Quartermaine, Tracy reclaims the CEO position.
 A.J. is accused of murdering Connie Falconeri (Kelly Sullivan) when he has a drunken night and the letters AJ is written in blood.
 Sonny arrives at the Quartermaine mansion with a gun prepared to murder A.J. in retribution, but Michael manages to talk his stepfather down, warning him that if Sonny were to kill A.J. it would mean he's lost both his fathers, as Michael would never forgive him.
 Sonny leaves, and A.J. is arrested – though he continues to have no memory of committing the crime.

 A.J. finally gets his day in court during the November sweeps with Michael and Kiki at his side.
 He is later acquitted of the crime, as "there was just not enough evidence to convict an innocent man".
 A.J., torn by the verdict because he feels guilty, continues to drink excessively.
 Through his drinking, A.J. begins to have flashbacks about the night of the murder.
 In one of these, he remembers that Ava was there on the night of Connie's murder.
 When he confronts her, Ava retains her innocence.
 However, in February 2014, A.J., after seeing Connie in illusions and having survived a botched assassination, begins to become more confident that Ava murdered Connie.
 In March 2014, after confronting Ava about killing Connie, Sonny walks in and shoots A.J.
 Julian is mistakenly found over A.J's body when police officers Anna Devane (Finola Hughes) and Nathan West (Ryan Paevey) arrive to Ava's apartment.
 A.J. falls into a coma, waking up twice, to tell Michael that Julian Jerome (William deVry) didn't shoot him, and the second time to tell Carly that Sonny shot him.
 A.J. dies after begging Carly to stay and telling her Sonny shot him, not giving her enough time to get to a nurse.
 His spirit haunts Sonny and is then ushered into heaven by Emily where he is greeted by his grandparents, Lila and Edward.

+Reception

+In 2023, Charlie Mason from Soaps She Knows stated that A.J. had "never met a plot that he wouldn’t hatch".